 Attributes: pass mark = 75 points Points available A. You have invested, or had invested on your behalf, not less than £200,000 (or £50,000 if, in your last grant of leave, you were awarded points for funds of £50,000) directly into one or more businesses in the UK.
-B. You have: 20 20 registered with HM Revenue & Customs (HMRC) as self-employed; or registered a new business in which you are a director; or registered as a director of an existing business.
+20 B. You have: registered with HM Revenue & Customs (HMRC) as self-employed; or 20 registered with Companies House as a director of a new or an existing business.
+Directors who are on the list of disqualified directors provided by Companies House will not be awarded points.
 Where your last grant of entry clearance, leave to enter or leave to remain was as a Tier 1 (Entrepreneur) migrant, one of the above conditions must have been met within six months of the specified date.
-The specified date being either: The date of your entry to the UK, where you were granted entry clearance as a Tier 1 (Entrepreneur) migrant and where there is evidence to establish your date of entry to the UK; or The date of your grant of entry clearance, where you were granted entry clearance as a Tier 1 (Entrepreneur) migrant and where there is no evidence to establish your date of entry to the UK; or The date of your grant of leave to remain, in any other case.
+The specified date being either:

+The date of your entry to the UK, where you were granted entry clearance as a Tier 1 (Entrepreneur) migrant and where there is evidence to establish your date of entry to the UK; or The date of your grant of entry clearance, where you were granted entry clearance as a Tier 1 (Entrepreneur) migrant and where there is no evidence to establish your date of entry to the UK; or The date of your grant of leave to remain, in any other case.
 This does not apply where your last grant of leave prior to the grant of leave that you currently have was as a Tier 1 (Entrepreneur) migrant, a Businessperson or an Innovator.
-C. You are engaged in business activity at the time of your application to extend your leave to remain and you provide the specified evidence to show that on a date no earlier than three months prior to the date of application, you were: 15 (a) registered with HMRC as self-employed, or (b) registered a new business in which you are a director, or (c) registered as a director of an existing business.

-D. You h nave: 20 • established a new business or businesses that has/have created the equivalent of at least two new full-time jobs for persons settled in the UK; OR • taken over or invested in an existing business or businesses and your services or investment have resulted in a net increase in the employment provided by the business or businesses for persons settled in the UK by creating the equivalent of at least two new full time jobs for persons settled in the UK. migran your last grant of entry clearance or leave was as a Tier 1 (Entrepreneur) t, the jobs must have existed for at least 12 months for the period for which the is leave was granted.
-English language: pass mark = 10 ce to prove that you speak English to the required standard and meet the ments explained in this guidance.
+C. On a date no earlier than three months prior to the date of application, you were: 15 (a) registered with HMRC as self-employed, or (b) registered with Companies House as a director of a new or an existing business.
+Directors who are on the list of disqualified directors provided by Companies House will not be awarded points.
+D. You have: 20 established a new business or businesses that has/have created the equivalent of at least two new full-time jobs for persons settled in the UK; OR taken over or invested in an existing business or businesses and your services or investment have resulted in a net increase in the employment provided by the business or businesses for persons settled in the UK by creating the equivalent of at least two new full time jobs for persons settled in the UK.
+Where your last grant of entry clearance or leave was as a Tier 1 (Entrepreneur) migrant, the jobs must have existed for at least 12 months for the period for which the previous leave was granted.
+English language: pass mark = 10 Evidence to prove that you speak English to the required standard and meet the requirements explained in this guidance.
 Please see the relevant section below.
-10 Mainte nance: pass mark = 10 in amount of funds to support yourself (and any dependants) in the UK.
-Please relevant section below 10
+10 Maintenance: pass mark = 10 A certain amount of funds to support yourself (and any dependants) in the UK.
+Please see the relevant section below 10